-A pump jack equipped with an AC motor and VFD provides greater flexibility than one without a VFD to assist with effectively pumping today's shale or horizontal wells.
-The ability to adjust upstroke and down stroke characteristics independently is crucial for maximizing production potential.
-Going a step further and adding the ability to modify parameters throughout the upstroke and downstroke adds further flexibility to control a rod string and by extension the downhole pump.
+A pumpjack equipped with an AC motor and VFD provides greater flexibility than one without a VFD to assist with effectively pumping today's shale or horizontal wells.
+The ability to adjust upstroke and downstroke characteristics independently is crucial for maximizing production potential.
+Going a step further and adding the ability to modify parameters throughout the upstroke and downstroke adds greater flexibility to control a rod string and, by extension, the downhole pump.

-Linear hydraulic pump-jacks, by their nature, provide the same level of rod string control, regardless of the powerpack type (i.e. AC or combustible).
+Linear hydraulic pumpjacks, by their nature, provide the same level of rod string control regardless of the powerpack type (i.e., AC or combustible).
 As a result, maximum optimization can be employed regardless of grid (AC) power availability and without the added cost of a generator.
-As for stroke length adjustments, the linear hydraulic pump jack allows for instantaneous control over stroke length and position whereas a pump jack (with or without a VFD) requires labor intensive local intervention (and downtime).
-Likewise, stopping and holding a stroke position (other than maximum top) is not possible on a pump jack without a mechanical brake that must be engaged (and disengaged) locally.
-The ability of the linear hydraulic pump jack to stop and hold any position is very useful for things like performing traveling and standing valve tests.
+As for stroke length adjustments, the linear hydraulic pumpjack allows for instantaneous control over stroke length and position whereas a pumpjack (with or without a VFD) requires labor-intensive local intervention and downtime.
+Likewise, stopping and holding a stroke position (other than maximum top) is not possible on a pumpjack without a mechanical brake that must be engaged and disengaged locally.
+The ability of the linear hydraulic pumpjack to stop and hold any position is very useful when performing traveling and standing valve tests.
 The results of these tests will provide an indication as to the performance of the downhole valves.
-This in turn provides information useful in determining if some cleanout action is required to restore pump efficiency.
-Consistently poor results in these tests could indicate that a pump change is required or that long term operational changes must be implemented to improve pumping efficiency
+In turn, this provides information useful in determining if some cleanout action is required to restore pump efficiency.
+Consistently poor results in these tests could indicate that a pump change is required or that long-term operational changes must be implemented to improve pumping efficiency.

-Precisely controlled linear hydraulic pump-jacks are more flexible than their standard 2-sensor or no-sensor counterparts.
-The addition of a SCADA system with an advanced linear hydraulic pump jack provides even more flexibility for identifying and resolving common rod pumping issues by taking full advantage of the system's capabilities for remote control.
+Precisely controlled linear hydraulic pumpjacks are more fl exible than their standard two-sensor or no-sensor counterparts.
+The addition of a SCADA system with an advanced linear hydraulic pumpjack provides even more flexibility for identifying and resolving common rod pumping issues by taking full advantage of the system's capabilities for remote control.